Hunter2030ZeRo/Wustite/README.md

 than native C code [[1](#1)].
-Alternative runtimes have tried to close this gap via JIT compilation — however, either their development has largely stalled, or remains active but suffers from poor C extension compatibility (NumPy, pandas, etc.) due to its non-CPython memory model.
+Alternative runtimes have tried to close this gap via JIT compilation — however, either their development has largely stalled, or remains active but suffers from poor C extension compatibility (NumPy, pandas, etc.).
 Wustite takes a different approach.
 Instead of relying on runtime profiling to warm up a JIT, Wustite statically builds a **structure map** via bytecode lowering, which is ahead-of-time-generated metadata passed into the JIT compiler that contains control flow, inferred type, estimated hot loops, etc.